 The program can be completed in as few as 15 months by taking two courses every ten weeks.
-It is 39-57 credits in length, and all classes are taught by SNHU’s experienced faculty members.
-Classes can be taken either on campus, online, or a combination of both.
-Foundational courses are required (15 to 18 credits), but may be waived depending on undergraduate coursework.
-Foundational courses include Economics for Business, Financial Reporting and Analysis, and Human Behavior in Organizations, among others.
+It is 39-57 credits in length, and SNHU’s experienced faculty members teach all classes.
+Classes can be taken either on-campus, online, or a combination of both.
+Foundational courses are required (15 to 18 credits) but maybe waived depending on undergraduate coursework.
+Foundational courses include Economics for Business, Financial Reporting and Analysis, and Human Behavior in Organizations.
 Over 20 concentrations are offered, which are listed below with course examples.

 Applications are accepted on a rolling basis throughout the year, which means students can apply at any time.
-Undergraduate courses in business are not required, but students who have completed foundational business courses may be eligible to waive certain classes.
+Undergraduate business courses are not required, but students who have completed foundational business courses may be eligible to waive certain classes.
 An official GMAT/GRE score is not required for entrance.

-Standard courses (27 credits) – Accounting and Financial Analysis, Business Environment, Innovations and Entrepreurship, Ethics, Corporate Culture and Social Responsibility, Finance, Economics and Decision-making, Government Impact on Business, Leading an Organization, Marketing and Strategy, MBA Capstone, and Operations Management and Technology.
+Standard courses (27 credits) – Accounting and Financial Analysis, Business Environment, Innovations and Entrepreneurship, Ethics, Corporate Culture, and Social Responsibility, Finance, Economics and Decision-making, Government Impact on Business, Leading an Organization, Marketing and Strategy, MBA Capstone, and Operations Management and Technology.

 Program Concentrations and Specialization Options